gruntwork-io/terraform-google-load-balancer/examples/http-multi-backend/README.md

 4. `terraform plan`.
 5. If the plan looks good, run `terraform apply`.

 When the templates are applied, Terraform will output the IP address of the load balancer.
-If you specified custom domain name, you can connect using that.
+If you specified a custom domain name, you can connect using that.

 Note that it will take up to 10 minutes for the changes to propagate, so the load balancer and the backends might not be accessible until that.